From humble beginnings, The South Seattle Emerald celebrates 7 years

 On the significance of the seventh anniversary, Horn said it shows the community’s “need to connect with their neighborhood,” and to be exposed to the artwork and perspectives of their neighbors.

-In the future, Chicras, the board president, hopes The Emerald will continue to thrive, and for there to be enough resources that the staff and contributors can pursue ideas and stories about which they are passionate.
+In the future, Chicras, the board president, hopes the Emerald will continue to thrive, and for there to be enough resources that the staff and contributors can pursue ideas and stories about which they are passionate.
 She dreams of financial stability that allows contributors to receive better compensation, and for the site to finally be able to hire full-time staff.
-To that end, The Emerald created a $50,000 fundraiser in honor of the seventh anniversary that will run through Wednesday.
+To that end, the Emerald created a $50,000 fundraiser in honor of the seventh anniversary that will run through Wednesday.
 It had already exceeded its goal as of Tuesday afternoon.

 The staff is passionate about The Emerald’s mission to humanize the South End, she said.
 It “respects the humanity of the subjects that we cover,” Chicras added.
 Most important, “it provides a platform for folks who traditionally have not had a platform to be heard and be seen.”